 This blog is to introduce latest development and research of acupuncture and offer a chance of awareness of more treatment options for your condition.
 The blog is for information purpose only.

-- My specialised areas include fertility for women and men, facial rejuvenation, acne, various pain conditions, chronic fatigue and hormone regulation with acupuncture treatment.
+- My specialised areas include fertility, facial rejuvenation, acne, vulvodynia, various pain conditions, chronic fatigue, neurological conditions, digestive problems

-Practice contact for appointments and address
+Practice contact for appointments and addresses

-Kensington: for appointments (Fridays, Saturdays, Mondays and Thursdays) at Anamaya center Kensington please call at 02030110355 or email at email@example.com
+Kensington: for appointments at Anamaya center Kensington (Mondays, Tuesdays, Thursdays, Fridays, Saturdays) please call at 02030110355 or email at email@example.com

 Address: 1 Adam and Eve Mews, Kensington, London W8 6UG

-2 min walk from High Street Kensington underground stationMy background: I became a qualified medical doctor in Western medicine 20 years ago in China and was well trained in Western medicine together with Chinese medicine in the best Medical University in Beijing, China.
-Also I was trained with Dr Zheren Xuan--famous orthopedics expert and founder of soft tissue surgery in China.
-I am dedicated to treat patients with acupuncture and am recognized as one of the world leading acupuncture specialists.
+2 min walk from High Street Kensington underground stationHarley Street: for appointments at Harley Street (Wednesdays) please call ALO clinic at 02076368845 or email at firstname.lastname@example.orgAddressSuite 3 Harmont House20 Harley Street, London W1G 9PH5 min walk from Oxford Circus underground stationMy background: I became a qualified medical doctor 25 years ago in Western medicine in China and was well trained in Western medicine together with Chinese medicine in the best Medical University in Beijing, China.
+Particularly I was trained with Ji-sheng Han famous professor and neuroscientist in China and with Dr Zheren Xuan--famous orthopedics expert and founder of soft tissue surgery in China.
+Furthermore I had training in dermatology and oral and maxilofacial surgery in China.
+Also I had training in fertility and had research experiences in uterine smooth muscles and blood vessels in China and the UK.
+I am dedicated to treat patients with acupuncture and am recognised as one of the world leading acupuncture specialists.

 I obtained a PhD degree in the University of Leeds in the UK.